redbeard28/ansible-role-pyazuremodules/README.md

 Ansible role install msret msretazure azure python3 modules.

+## Version
+0.0.2 - This new version add latest requireemnts-azure.txt from the original repository.

 ## Howto use this role?
 This role need to be include in a playbook.